Connecting Genero to SQL Server

 ./isql.sh -v MSSQL-GENERO

-At the prompt, type "help" to display a list of tables.
-To exit, press return in an empty prompt line.
+At the prompt, enter help to display a list of tables.
+To exit, press RETURN in an empty prompt line.

-If you are unable to connect, refer to this article and the SQL Server ODBC Driver Knowledge Base for assistance.
+If you are unable to connect, refer to this article and the SQL Server ODBC driver Knowledge Base for assistance.

 5. If you have not already done so, install Genero on this machine.